Day 30: Bring It on Home: Something filmed in Seattle. (AKA we’re cheating with the Pacific Northwest.)

 And there’s a reason why numerous mainstream critics classify River’s Edge a contemporary-day horror film.
 It’s real and it’s bone chilling.
 And you can stream it on Amazon Prime, while scene clips abound on You Tube.

 Jay Wexler, you rocketh for re-creating the River’s Edge Soundtrack on You Tube.
-We bow before ye as we rocketh through the actor sidebars.
+We bow before ye as we rocketh through the the ramble-babbling actor sidebars that is our jam at B&S About Movies.

 The Six Degrees of John Carpenter, aka Speaking of Sequels and Sidequels, Sidebar: Three of the cast members from River’s Edge appeared in the Halloween film franchise: The great Leo Rossi (Maniac Cop II) who played the boyfriend of Keanu Reeves’s mom, was Budd the paramedic in Halloween II (1981); Joshua Miller, who played Reeves’s little brother Tim, was one of Tom Atkins’s kids in Halloween III: Season of the Witch; and we’ll-watch-him-in-anything Daniel Roebuck appeared as Lou Martini, the owner of the Rabbitt In Red Lounge in Rob Zombie’s Halloween (2007) and Halloween II (2009).